Tuition and Fees

 It is the intent of the university to keep at a minimum the necessary expenses of its students.
 Increases are put into effect only when public funds are inadequate and no other resource is available.
 Therefore, the university reserves the right to increase or modify fees, tuition, or scholarships without prior notice, upon approval by the Board of Regents.
 A portion of student tuition and fee charges is used for operating costs, including scholarships and tuition waivers.
 The Bursar’s Office is responsible for the assessment and collection of tuition and fees.

-Tuition is assessed via a flat-fee schedule (part-time students are assessed per credit hour) that is based on the admission status of a student (e.g., undergraduate and graduate), with an additional nonresident fee being assessed for students who are not residents of the state.
+Tuition is assessed by credit hour based on the admission status of a student (e.g., undergraduate and graduate), with an additional nonresident fee being assessed for students who are not residents of the state.

 Special fees may be associated with various services or with enrollment in specific courses.
-A complete listing of courses with special fees is available as part of this Bulletin.
+A complete listing of courses with special fees is available as part of this catalog.

 Payment of Fees

 Information on how to make payments for tuition and fees and due dates is posted on the Bursar’s Web page.